NEET Preparation Tips for Droppers: A Complete Study Plan

 Maths is not compulsory for NEET.
 You have numerical in Physics but you do not required Maths in Class 11 and Class 12 to solve those.
 If you studied Maths in class 10, then you can solve the numericals in Physics.
 Since NEET has Physics, Chemistry and Biology subjects, it would be advantageous for you if you are a PCB student.
 Moreover, in case a candidate has studied PCM and not Biology, even as an additional subject, then he/she will not be eligible to appear for NEET exam.
 Hence, Maths is not compulsory, rather not required for NEET.
 But having basic mathematical knowledge and skills would be an added advantage.

 In this article, we have tried to solve the dilemma for those preparing for NEET in their drop year.
-NEET preparation tips for droppers is an attempt to help such students formulate a preparation strategy that will not let them down.
+NEET preparation tips for droppers are an attempt to help such students formulate a preparation strategy that will not let them down.
 To know the expert-suggested NEET preparation tips, read the complete article.

 NEET Preparation Tips for Droppers